hsigeman/findZX/README.md

     snakemake -s workflow/findZX{-synteny} -j 15 -R modify_genome --configfile config.yml --use-conda -k

-This will produce a consensus genome in the same directory as the reference genome, named the same as the reference genome with *'_nonRefAf_consensus'* added before the *'.fasta'* sufix.
+This will produce a consensus genome (results/RUN_NAME/consensus_genome/), named the same as the reference genome with *'_nonRefAf_consensus'* added before the *'.fasta'* sufix.
 The whole pipeline can then be re-run with the new consensus genome.
-Remember to change the config-file to specify this new reference genome and re-run the pipeline as above.
+Remember to change the config-file to specify this new reference genome, as well as give it a new run name (to not overwrite the old analysis) and re-run the pipeline as above.
 The consensus genome can be created before running the whole pipeline, or after.

 ## Constructing a de novo reference genome  <a name="denovo"></a>